FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 Chaincode funtions at the channel level -- and is written to the ledger for that channel -- but it is installed at the peer level.
 Channels can have multiple chaincodes/smart contracts functioning on it simultaneously and every endorsing peer node of a channel that will run your chaincode must have it installed.
 If a peer is not endorsing it will still write transactions to its copy of the channel ledger.
 Chaincode should only be installed on endorsing peer nodes of the owning members of the chaincode to protect the confidentiality of the chaincode logic from other members on the network.
 Those members without the chaincode can’t be the endorsers of the chaincode’s transactions; that is, they can’t execute the chaincode.
 However, they can still validate and commit the transactions to the ledger.

 Chaincode can be created by anyone.

 ## Instantiating Chaincode

+The creator of the instantiation transaction of the chaincode on a channel is validated against the instantiation policy of the chaincode.

+A chaincode package that was signed at creation can be handed over to other owners for inspection and signing.
+The workflow supports out-of-band signing of chaincode package.

+If the instantiation policy is not specified, the default policy is any MSP administrator of the channel.

 Happens at the channel level (though the same chaincode can be installed on multiple channels, it's actions are kept isolated -- not unlike any program that's been installed on different computers).
 This instantiation is when the chaincode is written to the ledger.
 Must have admin rights over that channel to instantiate.
 Only happens once.